vjabhi000985/PYTHON_CODE_REVIEWER/README.md

 - **Multi-Language Support:** The app can review code written in JavaScript, Python, and Java.
 - **User-Friendly Interface:** Built using Streamlit for a smooth and interactive user experience.
 - **Generative AI Integration:** Powered by Google's Generative AI to provide accurate and efficient code feedback.
+- **Image to Code Extraction:** Allows users to upload images of handwritten or printed code.
+The app then processes these images and converts them into editable Python code.

+- **Image-Based Code Review:** Review process to handle code extracted from images.

 ## Screenshot

 **Homepage** : ![Image](https://github.com/user-attachments/assets/266c525b-309d-452e-b476-74b5f1bd3e99)

 ## Deployment